JunSean-Fung/A03/README.md

     4. Here you can change the name of the repository or keep it as how you named it locally.
     5. Click share button

-If any above steps are followed correctly and successfully, your project is now on your Github as a repository.
+If any above steps are followed correctly and successfully, your project is now on your Github as a repository

     1. Go to your Github account using the internet browser
     2. On the left side, you should be able to see the project that you have shared to Github.
 They should be in the Repositories section.
     3. Since in Github, a project that you created in Webstorm is now called a repository.
 We can think of both as similar things when both words are mentioned.